 If the node-level logging agent is not flexible enough for your situation, you can create a sidecar container with a separate logging agent that you have configured specifically to run with your application.

-kubectl logs command, because they are not controlled
+kubectl logscommand, because they are not controlled by the kubelet.

 As an example, you could use Stackdriver, which uses fluentd as a logging agent.
 Here are two configuration files that you can use to implement this approach.
 The first file contains a ConfigMap to configure fluentd.